VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 **Step 1:** Go to Resource Group where the Managed Application installed.
 This resource group name **does not** start with "mrg-".

 **Step 2:** Select this Application and click "Delete" button, confirm the deletion by typing "Yes" on the sidebar, then click "Delete".
-Deletion the Managed Application will consequently delete the second resource group with "mrg-" prefix and all of its content.
+Deletion of the Managed Application will consequently delete the managed resource group with "mrg-" prefix and all of its content.

 **Step 3:** (optional) If the First Resource Group is empty - only Managed Application was  stored there - you can delete this Resource Group as well.